amiroshni/documenting-cva6/README.md

 # Writing Linux image to SD card

+* **NOTE**: It is strongly recommended to use a 4GB micro SD card, as 16GB didn't work.
+This was also recommended by @Saute0212.

 Download the URL data (I've no idea what this is, just following instructions here https://github.com/openhwgroup/cva6/pull/1925#issuecomment-2053688518):